firefly-oss/core-banking-accounts/README.md

 #### 2. Account Space Management Flow

-This flow demonstrates how to create and manage spaces within an account.
+This flow demonstrates how to create and manage spaces within an account, including transaction history and space-specific statements.

 ##### Step 1: Create the main account space